 Sri Lanka Holidays

-Named as Lonely Planet's top destination for 2019 and romantically christened the "teardrop of India", Sri Lanka is full of surprises.
-Along with a stunning coastline, the island offers history spanning 3,000 event-filled years, nine UNESCO World Heritage Sites and culture of unbelievable depth and diversity.
-Set amongst lush, green and picturesque mountains lined with tea plantations and alongside golden, sandy beaches, the setting is spectacular and makes for a holiday to be remembered forever.
+Romantically christened the "teardrop of India", Sri Lanka was named Lonely Planet's top destination for 2019.
+Full of surprises, the island has history spanning 3,000 event-filled years, nine UNESCO World Heritage Sites and an unbelievably diverse culture.
+Spectacularly set amongst lush, green and picturesque mountains lined with tea plantations and alongside golden, sandy beaches, Sri Lanka would appear to have it all.

 - Treasure trove of culture